p23456789/read-more/readme.txt

 = How do I use the block? =

 Add the "Read More" block in the block editor.
-Use the sidebar to search for and select a post.
-The block will display a link to the selected post.
+Use the block sidebar to search posts by keywords or ID, browse results, and insert a link to the selected post.

 = What does the WP-CLI command do? =

-Run `wp dmg-read-more search` to find posts containing the block.
-You can use `--date-before` and `--date-after` to filter by date.
+Use the command to find posts containing the block.
+You can use `--date-before` and `--date-after` to filter by date: ```wp dmg-read-more search```

+With custom date range: `wp dmg-read-more search --date-after=2025-01-01 --date-before=2025-01-31` With custom batch size (for very large databases): `wp dmg-read-more search --batch-size=500`

+All dates must be in `Y-m-d` format (e.g., `2025-10-29`).
+Invalid date formats will trigger an error.

 == Changelog ==